pradyumn5000/DSAI_Project/README.md

 However, the dataset did not include lyrics of the songs.
 Thus, we found another dataset on Kaggle containing 4,169 songs with lyrics.
 After cleaning this dataset, using the song's name present in both datasets, we merged them together to obtain a dataset with ~1400 songs.

+## Exploratory Data Analysis
+To carry out EDA, we separated datasets into numerical variables only, and categorical variables only.

+Plotting a correlation heatmap showed no significant linear relationship between popularity and other variables such as tempo and acousticness.
+This was understandable as simply maximising a musical feature does not guarantee a popular song.
+We hypothesized that there exists non-linear relationships between the response variables and predictor popularity variable.

+After separation, the categorical variable datasets only had one variable that could be a response variable to popularity - explicit (true/false).

+For our lyrics data, we removed common stop words such as 'I', 'is', 'are'.

 ## Models Used
 1. Multivariate Regression
 2. Random Forest Regression